Pajaree-W/STDApp/README.md

-#How about STDApp
+#How about STDapp

-Student Manage Application
+STDapp is Student Manage Application